Artificial intelligence for methane detection: from continuous monitoring to verified mitigation: Discussion

 \section{Discussion}

 We have introduced MARS-S2L, the first machine learning system to detect real-world methane emissions on a large scale.
 Trained on a comprehensive, expert-validated dataset, MARS-S2L achieves robust performance across diverse geographic regions, with a recall of 0.79 and a false positive rate of 0.07.
-Over an initial sixteen-month operational period, the system enabled the near-real-time detection of over a thousand emission events which have already been translated into real world action mitigating multiple sources.\\
+Over an initial 26-month operational period, the system enabled the near-real-time detection of \NotificationPlumes{} emission events which have already been translated into real world action mitigating multiple sources.\\

 These results demonstrate that large-scale, operational methane emission detection is not only technically feasible but already delivering real-world impact.
 The successful mitigations of persistent emitters across different regions provide a clear example of how an operational system can be used to submit stakeholder notifications and trigger real-world action.
-With over two thousand emitters now under continuous observation with Sentinel-2 and Landsat, supported by ongoing collaboration between IMEO, national governments, and industry stakeholders, MARS-S2L holds significant potential for mitigating methane emissions at scale.
+With over three thousand emitters now under continuous observation with Sentinel-2 and Landsat, supported by ongoing collaboration between IMEO, national governments, and industry stakeholders, MARS-S2L holds significant potential for mitigating methane emissions at scale.
 In addition to notifying stakeholders, validated plume detections are published bi-weekly on IMEO’s Eye on Methane public data portal (\texttt{methanedata.unep.org}), where they are accessed by a broad cross-section of society, including energy companies, policymakers, researchers, NGOs, media, and private sector organizations. \\